 session.
 This session is about discovering what the prospect wants from

-coaching, telling about coaching, giving them a taster of how I coach to
+coaching, giving them a taster of how you coach to discovering how you both feel about working with each other.

 Another dilemma coaches often face is whether of not to publish their life and business coaching fees on their website or in printed brochures.
 Lets look at the pros and cons for both strategies.